dl-solarity/hardhat-migrate/docs/Deployer.md

 ---

-- **deployERC1967Proxy(implementationFactory, argsOrParameters, parameters)**:
+- **deployERC1967Proxy(implementationFactory, constructorCalldata, argsOrParameters, parameters)**:

 Deploys an implementation contract and an ERC1967 proxy pointing to it.
 The implementation is deployed first, and then the proxy is deployed with the implementation's address.
+You must provide the encoded initializer calldata.
 Returns a contract instance representing the proxied implementation.

 ---

+- **deployAdminableProxy(implementationFactory, constructorCalldata, argsOrParameters, parameters)**:

+Deploys an implementation contract and an Adminable proxy pointing to it.
+Similar to the ERC1967 helper, the encoded initializer calldata is required.

+---

-- **deployTransparentUpgradeableProxy(implementationFactory, proxyAdmin, argsOrParameters, parameters)**:
+- **deployTransparentUpgradeableProxy(implementationFactory, proxyAdmin, constructorCalldata, argsOrParameters, parameters)**:

 Deploys an implementation contract and a Transparent Upgradeable Proxy pointing to it.
-Requires a valid proxy admin address.
+Requires a valid proxy admin address and the encoded initializer calldata.
 Returns a contract instance representing the proxied implementation.

 ---